iwohlers/2020_mousefm_finemap/README.md

 Variation and genetic control of gene expression in primary immunocytes across inbred mouse strains.
 Journal of Immunology, 193(9):4485–4496, 2014

-Contains also the script used for fine-mapping of phenotypes albinism, interfrontal bone formation and dystrophic cardiac calcification.
+This repository contains also the script used for fine-mapping of phenotypes albinism, interfrontal bone formation and dystrophic cardiac calcification described in our preprint.
-For details, see our corresponding preprint:

-M. Munz, M. Khodaygani, Z. Aherrahrou, H. Busch and I. Wohlers.
-In silico candidate variant and gene identification using inbred mouse strains.
-bioRxiv 2020.09.04.282731, 2020